 Of course, there is no Four Seasons rewards program, but if you are a regular guest of the Four Seasons or even want to try this iconic brand for the first time, you can take advantage of loyalty style benefits at Four Seasons hotels for no extra cost by booking your next stay via our luxury travel concierge.

 There is a second, newer Four Seasons hotel in Bogota named simply Four Seasons Hotel Bogota, a 20-minute drive from this Four Seasons.
 This Four Seasons hotel doesn’t have a club lounge either.

 JW Marriott Bogota has a prime location in the heart of the financial and entertainment districts, close to major corporate offices, the finest restaurants, bars of Zona G and Zona T and top area attractions, including Santo Tomas University, Avenida Chile Shopping Mall and National Theater Calle 71.
 The neighborhood is excellent, with lots of restaurants within easy walking distance.

-JW Marriott Bogota has an excellent executive club lounge which is open 7 days a week, offers excellent views, and a nice breakfast and evening spread.
-The food available for both the morning and evening offerings is impressive but the hotel is very strict about their two free drink limit in the evening.
+JW Marriott Bogota has an excellent executive club lounge open 7 days a week, offers excellent views, and a nice breakfast and evening spread.
+The food available for both the morning and evening offerings is impressive, but the hotel is very strict about their two free drink limit in the evening.

 The full breakfast available includes made-to-order omelets, eggs benedict, french toast, bacon, sausages, cereals, fresh juices, yogurt, bread and rolls, fruit, cheese, smoked salmon, cold cuts, a cappuccino or espresso machine.
 There is an afternoon tea with cakes.
-In the evening there are hot and cold snacks including mini-paninis, cooked vegetables, chips and salsa, and desserts.
+There are hot and cold snacks in the evening, including mini-paninis, cooked vegetables, chips and salsa, and desserts.